Brock & Brock pllc

 Mr. Brock earned an MA in law with Commendation from The University of Sheffield in England in 2004, an LLM in International Humanitarian Law with good mention from the University of Geneva in Switzerland in 2006, and a Foreign Trained Lawyer’s Certificate from Brooklyn Law School in 2008.

-Richard Linton Brock (retired July 2022)
+Richard Linton Brock (retired 2022)

-Mr. Brock is admitted to all Vermont State and Federal courts, and to the Second Circuit Court of Appeals.
-He has taught law related subjects for the Vermont Bar Association, the Vermont Association of Realtors, Central Vermont Economic Development Corporation, and the Vermont League of Cities and Towns.
+Mr. Brock served as municipal attorney for Montpelier and Elmore, was elected to two terms on the Montpelier City Council, and served on the Montpelier Planning Commission and other municipal boards.
+He taught law related subjects for the Vermont Bar Association, the Vermont Association of Realtors, Central Vermont Economic Development Corporation, and the Vermont League of Cities and Towns.
 He was an Adjunct Professor at Woodbury College.
 He served on the Vermont Professional Conduct Board from 1982 through 1991.
 He is the author of Introductory Practice of Residential Real Estate Law — A Cookbook published by the Vermont Bar Association in 1996.
-He received his B.A. degree, with Honors, from the University of North Carolina in 1968 and was granted a J.D. by Columbia University in 1971.